WANT TO IMPROVE YOUR BUSINESS CREDIT & FUNDABILITY?

 You get one point per dollar spent on the majority of purchases.
 Also, you get 1.5 times the points on charges of $5,000 or more on qualifying purchases.
 So this is up to one million more points yearly.
 You also get five points per dollar spent buying flights and prepaid hotels from the American Express Travel site.

 Also, be sure to have a look at the Ink Business Preferred Card from Chase.
-Get 80,000 bonus points after you spend $5,000 on purchases in your first 3 months from account opening.
+Get 80,000 bonus points after you spend $5,000 on purchases.
+So this is in your first 3 months from account opening.
 Earn three points per dollar on the first $150,000 of purchases on travel, and also shipping purchases.
 Qualifying purchases also include internet, cable and phone.
 Also earn for advertising purchases made with social media sites and search engines each account anniversary year.

 Earn one point for each dollar on all of the other purchases.
 There is no restriction to the amount you can earn.